TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.13.md

 ---

-And they were bringing unto him little children, that he should touch them: and the disciples rebuked them.
+They were bringing to him little children, that he should touch them, but the disciples rebuked those who were bringing them.